JOUR73351/docs/installparty.md

 ##### Launching from the command line

-You can open VS Code from the terminal with the command `code` followed by a path, usually `.`, the current directory.

 1. Launch VS Code.
 2. Open the Command Palette by pressing `⇧⌘P` and type in `shell command` and click on **Shell Command: Install 'code' command in PATH**.
 3. Restart your terminal for it to take effect.
 4. Test if it worked by typing in `code .`.

+You can open VS Code from the terminal with the command `code` followed by a path, usually `.`, the current directory.

 We will also be installing [Prettier](https://github.com/prettier/prettier-vscode), which is a code formatter.
 Prettier will make your code easier to read, helping you have consistent code style and catch bugs and syntax errors.

 ##### Prettier

-1. Press `⌘P` to launch Quick Open and run `ext install esbenp.prettier-vscode`.
+1. Press `⌘P` in VS Code to launch Quick Open and run `ext install esbenp.prettier-vscode`.
 2. To format on save, go to Code → Preferences → Settings and search for `format on save` and check the box.

 #### Python

 1. In your terminal, run `brew install python3 pipenv`.
-2. After it's completed, run `python --version` to confirm.
+2. After it's completed, run `python3 --version` to confirm.

 Here is a useful tutorial on [how to install Python the IRE way](https://docs.google.com/document/d/1cYmpfZEZ8r-09Q6Go917cKVcQk_d0P61gm0q8DAdIdg/edit).